rvl-lab-utoronto/backwards-reachability/index.md

 ![Rubicks](https://media.giphy.com/media/kFuavIYvRQZGg/giphy.gif)

-Here is a simple geometric example involving a [dubin's car][]{:target="-blank"}: You can see the set of all the possible "locations" that are reachable increase as time increases.
+Here is a simple geometric example involving a [Dubin's Car][]{:target="-blank"}: You can see the set of all the possible "locations" that are reachable increase as time increases. <br />
+You can read more about a Dubin's Car in Steve LaValle's [PLanning Algorithms textbook][]{:target="_blank"}

 ![Reach](https://i.imgur.com/OPUjO6G.gif)